FaserF/hassio-addons/paperless-ngx/README.md

 ## ⚙️ Configuration

-Configure the add-on via the **Configuration** tab in the Home Assistant add-on page.
+Configure the App via the **Configuration** tab in the Home Assistant App page.

 ### Options